Sabeco Brewery: Ownership

+Sabeco had an initial public offering in 2008.

 Vietnam's Ministry of Trade and Industry owned almost 89.59% of Sabeco as of September 2012, as well a majority of shares of the competitor Habeco.
 The Ministry's leadership announced in July 2012 that it did not yet intend to cease controlling the company.
 Nguyễn Bá Thi, former chairman of the Managing Board who was fired by the Ministry in May 2012, said that the Ministry had been interfering too much in the company.

-Sabeco had an initial public offering in 2008.

 As of September 2012 there were five international companies that were interested in investing in Sabeco.
 Heineken, SAB Miller, Kirin and Asahi have indicated interest in becoming a stakeholder or strategic partner.

-Bangkok-based ThaiBev bought a majority of shares in Sabeco in 2018 for 4.8 billion US dollars, ending Sabeco's domestic ownership.
+Bangkok-based ThaiBev bought a majority of shares in Sabeco in 2018 for US$4.8 billion US dollars, ending Sabeco's domestic ownership.
 At the time of the acquisition, Sabeco's Vietnam market share had fallen below 40 percent.